jsbarbergit/grainstore/README.md

 **Note** you will need to authenticate against Cognito to use the app.

+##  Deploy the React App to S3

+Authenticate to the target  AWS account, then run the `publish-to-s3.sh` script in the root of this repo.

+**Note** The intention is to automate deployments triggered by git hooks.

 ## Example Usage

 The following python (v3.8) example highlights how a new record could be added with cognito JWT based auth: